ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureVerticalLanding.rst

 IProcedureVerticalLanding
 =========================

-.. py:class:: IProcedureVerticalLanding
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureVerticalLanding

    object

    Interface used to access the options for a vertical landing procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureVerticalLanding

 Overview
 --------